Choosing a Trainer

 How our CAPDT Members Train

-Our CAPDT Members are committed to taking continuing education each year and following the Humane Hierarchy and Least Invasive Minimally Aversive (LIMA) Principles.
+Our CAPDT Members are committed to taking continuing education each year and following the Humane Hierarchy and Least Intrusive Minimally Aversive (LIMA) Principles.
 The Canadian Veterinary Medical Association suggests choosing reward-based methods and avoiding associated yourself and behaviours with things the dog finds unpleasant – see more here.
 Following these principles and the CVMA guidelines means that members do not use positive punishment (adding things dog’s want to avoid in order to decrease behaviour) as a starting point in any training plan.
 This means, for example, puppies are taught to sit for the first time by using positive reinforcement and not because they receive a positively punishing yank on a choke chain if they don’t.

 Generally, CAPDT members believe in humane, effective and evidence-based training.
 This approach is similar to that described by the American College of Veterinary Behaviorists (ACVB) whose veterinarians that specialize in animal behaviour advocate for making sure dogs are able to learn (are well and have good exercise, nutrition, sleep and water) and teaching dogs through the reinforcement of desired behaviours and the removal of reinforcement for undesired behaviours.
 We work hard to avoid training methods that cause short or long lasting pain, discomfort or fear.
 These training methods can be dangerous to people as well as animals and can pose a threat to a dog’s health and welfare by inhibiting learning, increasing behaviours related to fear and distress, causing direct injury and harming the relationship between human and dog.